axiomiety/axiomiety.github.io/articles/gaming_snake.markdown

     for (var i = 0; i <= Utils.grid_width; i++) { walls.push(Utils.grid_length-i); };
 {% endhighlight %}

 If you think of the player as occupying a single coordinate, it also makes it easy to determine collisions.
 It's just a case of checking if the player's position matches that of the walls (later we'll expand to check the tail coordinates too).
+It also makes it really easy to move the player from one direction to another.
+Indeed, left/right are -1/+1 and up/down are -/+ the grid width (6 in the example above).
+With this out of the way, let's look at the game loop.

+Now this new coordinate system is all easy and simple to use, but it won't help us much when it comes to drawing shapes on a cartesian graph.
+To help this process, I have a small utility function which does just that:

+{% highlight javascript %}
+      ut.grid_coordinate_to_cartesian = function (g) {
+        col = Math.floor(g/ut.grid_width);
+        row = g % ut.grid_width;
+        return {x: row*CONSTS.grid_square_width, y: col*CONSTS.grid_square_width};
+      };
+{% endhighlight %}

+In a nutshell, the x coordinate is obtained by finding out how far along the width we are.
+This is achieved using the modulo operator.
+For the y coordinate we see check how many full widths fit our current coordinate.
+We finish off my multiplying this by the width of the grid's square width (remember that our grid is made out of identical and adjacent unit squares).

 ### Game loop ###